Miladsm94/Disaster_Response_Pipeline/README.md

     - Exports the final model as a pickle file.

 ### Instructions:
-1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/disaster_response_db.db`
     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/disaster_response_db.db models/classifier.pkl`

 ### Files In The Repository:
 #### app:
 | - template.